Fosrenol Chewable Tablets (Lanthanum Carbonate Hydrate)

 Medical Conditions to Discuss

-Tell your doctor if you have reduced liver function, gastrointestinal tract disease, inflammatory bowel disease (including ulcerative colitis or Crohn’s disease), history of stomach ulcers, history of bowel blockage, previous abdominal surgery or peritonitis, or reduced kidney function.
+Tell your doctor if you have reduced liver function, gastrointestinal tract disease, inflammatory bowel disease including ulcerative colitis or Crohn’s disease, history of stomach ulcers, history of bowel blockage, previous abdominal surgery or abdominal infection/inflammation, reduced kidney function, or take any other medications.

 Pregnancy and Breastfeeding

 Check with your doctor if you are pregnant or planning to become pregnant.
-Fosrenol may pass into breast milk and is not recommended for breastfeeding mothers as it may have harmful effects on the baby.
+Fosrenol is not recommended while breastfeeding as it may pass into breast milk and could affect your baby.
+If you become pregnant while taking Fosrenol, inform your doctor immediately.

 Drug Interactions